Digital humanities

 Digital humanities (DH) is an area of scholarly activity at the intersection of computing or digital technologies and the disciplines of the humanities.
 It includes the systematic use of digital resources in the humanities, as well as the analysis of their application.
 DH can be defined as new ways of doing scholarship that involve collaborative, transdisciplinary, and computationally engaged research, teaching, and publishing.
 It brings digital tools and methods to the study of the humanities with the recognition that the printed word is no longer the main medium for knowledge production and distribution.

-By producing and using new applications and techniques, DH makes new kinds of teaching possible, while at the same time studying and critiquing how these impact cultural heritage and digital culture.
+By producing and using new applications and techniques, DH makes new kinds of teaching possible while also studying and critiquing their impact on cultural heritage and digital culture.
 A distinctive feature of DH is its cultivation of a two-way relationship between the humanities and the digital: the field both employs technology in the pursuit of humanities research and subjects technology to humanistic questioning and interrogation.

 Definition

-The definition of the digital humanities is being continually reformulated by scholars and practitioners.
-Since the field is constantly growing and changing, specific definitions can quickly become outdated or unnecessarily limit future potential.
+Scholars and practitioners are continually reformulating the definition of the digital humanities, so specific definitions can unnecessarily limit future potential.
 The second volume of Debates in the Digital Humanities (2016) acknowledges the difficulty in defining the field: "Along with the digital archives, quantitative analyses, and tool-building projects that once characterized the field, DH now encompasses a wide range of methods and practices: visualizations of large image sets, 3D modeling of historical artifacts, 'born digital' dissertations, hashtag activism and the analysis thereof, alternate reality games, mobile makerspaces, and more.
 In what has been called 'big tent' DH, it can at times be difficult to determine with any specificity what, precisely, digital humanities work entails."

-Historically, the digital humanities developed out of humanities computing and has become associated with other fields, such as humanistic computing, social computing, and media studies.
-In concrete terms, the digital humanities embraces a variety of topics, from curating online collections of primary sources (primarily textual) to the data mining of large cultural data sets to topic modeling.
+Digital humanities developed from humanities computing and has since become associated with other fields, such as humanistic computing, social computing, and media studies.
+The digital humanities embrace a variety of topics, from curating online collections of primary sources (primarily textual) to the data mining of large cultural data sets to topic modeling.
 Digital humanities incorporates both digitized (remediated) and born-digital materials and combines the methodologies from traditional humanities disciplines (such as rhetoric, history, philosophy, linguistics, literature, art, archaeology, music, and cultural studies) and social sciences, with tools provided by computing (such as hypertext, hypermedia, data visualisation, information retrieval, data mining, statistics, text mining, digital mapping), and digital publishing.
-Related subfields of digital humanities have emerged like software studies, platform studies, and critical code studies.
+Related subfields of digital humanities have emerged, like software studies, platform studies, and critical code studies.
 Fields that parallel the digital humanities include new media studies and information science as well as media theory of composition, game studies, particularly in areas related to digital humanities project design and production, and cultural analytics.
 Each disciplinary field and each country has its own unique history of digital humanities.